-Russ is a mechanical engineer and registered patent attorney with a degree in mechanical engineering, and he has broad experience in all phases of patent law.
+Russ is a registered patent attorney with a degree in mechanical engineering, and he has broad experience in both the mechanical and electrical arts.
 His practice focuses on resolving intellectual property disputes, including patent infringement litigation and counseling, trademark and trade secret disputes, and technology-related commercial disputes, and other intellectual property matters such as trade secrets and trademarks.
 He also has experience with both U.S. and international patent prosecution.

-He is experienced in all phases of litigation, from pre-litigation counseling through trial, and including appeals to both the Federal Circuit and the Ninth Circuit, and the California Courts of Appeal.
+Russ is skilled in all phases of litigation, from pre-litigation counseling through trial, and including appeals to both the Federal Circuit and the Ninth Circuit, and the California Courts of Appeal.
 He has prepared successful motions on claim construction (Markman) and summary judgment on infringement and validity issues.
-He has litigated in federal district courts, state courts, the International Trade Commission, and in arbitration, and he has successfully mediated several cases.
-Russ has litigated in diverse technical fields, including semiconductors, microprocessors, and consumer audio products, encryption, and mechanical devices.
+He has litigated in federal courts, state courts, the International Trade Commission, and in arbitration, and he has successfully mediated several cases.
+Russ has litigated in diverse technical fields, including semiconductors, microprocessors, food processing equipment, software, consumer audio products, encryption, and mechanical devices.
 Some of his reported decisions include: